Just Laurel

 NOTHING HAS HAPPENED YET.

 I call Amanda’s caseworker almost every day – and mostly I get to leave messages.
-I try to convey my frustration and suggested that the urgency of this matter that I spoke about 2 MONTHS AGO is now getting to be an emergency.
+I try to convey my frustration and suggested that the 1b2bcd07fb18561f6ad10e5208884209urgency of this matter that I spoke about 2 MONTHS AGO is now getting to be an emergency.
 Well Miss Caseworker called her supervisor and Mr. Supervisor said, “If it’s an emergency, then you need to place her in a group home.”

 Amanda would be devastated if we suddenly threw her into the group home.
 What do we do with all her stuff in her apartment?
 What about the lease we have for the apartment?
 Does he want to put her in the group home for – how long?
 A week until we work things out?
 Two months?
 And then move her back?
 Would Mr Supervisor take any of his family members and make them move temporarily like that?
 And the group home workers – do they know how to take care of Amanda?
 NO. They would have to be trained.
 How much time would that take?